 Keynote address by Angel Gurría, Secretary-General of the OECD

-With a diverse range of speakers—including Dr Julie Lawson, the Lead Writer of the #Housing2030 initiative, which aims to shed a light on best practices in a range of areas related to delivering affordability in housing—this session promises to be an illuminating and lively discussion.
+With a diverse range of speakers—including Dr Julie Lawson, the Lead Writer of the #Housing2030 initiative—this session promises to be an illuminating and lively discussion amongst experts who, above all else, are interested in policies that actually work for people.

 Opening presentation to be delivered by Laurie Macfarlane, Economics Writer at openDemocracy